Gustav Knittel

-Gustav Knittel (27 November 1914 – 30 June 1976) was a mid-ranking commander in the SS Division Leibstandarte (LSSAH) who was awarded the Knight's Cross of the Iron Cross.
+Gustav Knittel (27 November 1914 – 30 June 1976) was a Sturmbannführer (major) in the SS Division Leibstandarte (LSSAH) who was awarded the Knight's Cross of the Iron Cross.
 Sentenced to life imprisonment for ordering the illegal executions of 8 American prisoners of war, he was released in 1953.

 World War II

 Born in 1914, Gustav Knittel volunteered for the SS on 15 April 1933 and the Nazi Party on 1 May 1933.
 In August 1934, Knittel joined the Nazi Party's paramilitary force, which later became the Waffen-SS.
 He attended the SS-Junkerschule Bad Tölz as an SS officer candidate on 1 October 1937 and successfully took his final exams on 28 July 1938.
 Subsequent Knittel was sent on a platoon leader course at SS training camp Dachau adjacent to the infamous Dachau concentration camp.
 On 9 November 1938 he was inducted as SS-Untersturmführer.
 With the SS-Regiment Deutschland, Knittel took part in the occupation of the Sudetenland after the Munich Agreement.
 He served with various SS units before becoming adjutant of SS Reserve Battalion Ellwangen in August 1939.
 Serving with the Leibstandarte Division, Knittel took part in the Battle of France.
 He was then posted as commander of the heavy company in the reconnaissance battalion of the LSSAH.

 After taking part in the German attack on Yugoslavia and the Battle for Greece he next participated in Operation Barbarossa, the German invasion of the Soviet Union.
 He led his company during the drive of the Leibstandarte on Zhytomyr; he was wounded on 11 July 1941.
 After recovery, he was posted to the SS Training camp Dachau.
 He was awarded the Iron Cross 1st class and returned to his company in November.